Pauline Trigère

 Elizabeth Hawes was an American clothing designer, outspoken critic of the fashion industry, and champion of ready to wear.
 She was among the first Americans to establish their reputations outside of Paris haute couture.
 She was committed to the notion that form follows function and paramount in her design sensibilities was the desire to make clothes that were stylish, easy to move in, and by incorporating breathable fabrics, easy to wear.

 She was born in New Jersey in 1903 to a middle class family.
 She began to sew her own clothes at age 10.
 By age 12, she was dressmaking professionally.
-This brief career seized when she started high school.
+This brief career ceased when she started high school.

 In 1923, at the end of her sophomore year, she went on a six-week course at Parson's School of Fine and Applied Arts, where she decided no art school could teach her how to design clothes.
 During the 1924 summer break, she secured an unpaid apprenticeship in the Bergdorf Goodman workrooms, to learn how expensive clothes were made to order.